 Punitive damages are damages that are intended to punish the defendant instead of reimbursing for actual damages the injured person has suffered.
 Punitive damages are not typically a part of a motorcycle accident settlement; however, they can be awarded in personal injury and wrongful death cases if the conduct that caused the accident shows particularly reckless disregard for the safety of others.
 For example, accidents caused by extreme intoxication, drag racing, or playing chicken would demonstrate signs of gross negligence.

 Neblett, Beard & Arsenault's legal team has extensive experience handling motorcycle accident claims.
-Please contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation consultation at one of our six convenient office locations.
+Please contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation consultation.